rezamike/reacthooks-lesson-plan/02-React-Hooks-States/README.md

 Now that you've gotten a good feel for the way the app is meant to work and what the App component does, we're going to do the same thing you did for the last activity:

-* Replace all stateful functionality with State Hooks.
+* Replace all stateful functionality with State Hooks!

 ### Hints